avelino/awesome-go/README.md

 * [spew](https://github.com/davecgh/go-spew) - Implements a deep pretty printer for Go data structures to aid in debugging.
 * [sqldb-logger](https://github.com/simukti/sqldb-logger) - A logger for Go SQL database driver without modify existing *sql.DB stdlib usage.
 * [stdlog](https://github.com/alexcesaro/log) - Stdlog is an object-oriented library providing leveled logging.
 It is very useful for cron jobs.
+* [structy/log](https://github.com/structy/log) - A simple to use log system, minimalist but with features for debugging and differentiation of messages.
 * [tail](https://github.com/hpcloud/tail) - Go package striving to emulate the features of the BSD tail program.
 * [xlog](https://github.com/xfxdev/xlog) - Plugin architecture and flexible log system for Go, with level ctrl, multiple log target and custom log format.
 * [xlog](https://github.com/rs/xlog) - Structured logger for `net/context` aware HTTP handlers with flexible dispatching.